lexicalunit/cursor-count/README.md

-# cursor-count package
+# Cursor Indicator

-Display number of multiple cursors next to the position of cursor in the status bar.
+Indicates the current number of cursors in the active editor via the Atom status bar.
-(There must be several cursors)